manuelpepe/ChessComLibraryExporter/README.md

 ## Support

 Firefox and Chrome are supported (use `-b firefox` or `-b chrome`, defaults to firefox).
-Headless mode can also be activated with the `-H` flag (Only seems to work on firefox).
+Headless mode can also be deactivated with the `-H` flag (Headless mode seems to break on Chrome).